Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 # Plangothic Project

 ## Overview
 The goal of Plangothic Project (Chinese: 遍黑体项目) is to produce a sans-serif styled font that supplement all the extension blocks of CJK Unified Ideographs based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN.
-The project was initiated by Fitzgerald Yu around June 2020, inspired by Honoka55’s self-use modified font.
+The project was initiated by Fitzgerald Yu around June 2020.

 ## Coverage